 When I started playing chess, I was trying to chunk tactics in a way that I can easily remember and execute them with flawless precision.
 If you are a beginner, I am sure the following checklist will help you.

-- Once you find those pieces you must find a piece of yours to execute the pin.
+- Once you spot those pieces you must find a piece of yours to execute the pin.

 - Check if your opponent is able to intercept the pin with any of the ways I will mention in the next section